Self-consistent gravity model for inferring node mass in flow networks: Result

+In this section, we apply our inference formulation to flow data to evaluate its performance and conduct a comparative analysis with existing gravity model methodologies.
+Our objective is to assess whether this formulation can accurately identify the mass distribution and the deterrence function.
+Given the absence of known mass distribution and deterrence function in real-world data, we turn to synthetic flow data generated based on arbitrarily assigned mass and deterrence functions.
+This synthetic data is not intended to replicate empirical trade patterns, but rather to test whether the algorithm can successfully recover the underlying parameters solely from flow information.
+If the outcomes from our algorithm align with these initial assumptions, it would indicate our method's effectiveness.

+To begin, we specify arbitrary values for the mass distribution and deterrence function, denoted as $ \{ {\tilde m}_i^{\rm out}$, ${\tilde m}_i^{\rm in}$ \} and ${\tilde Q}(d)$.
+These variables enable us to compute the flow data $\{ f_{ij} \}$, following Eq.(\ref{eq:fij}).
+This generated data then acts as the input for our self-consistent formulation.
+We apply our inference technique to extract the inferred mass distribution ${\bar m}_i^{\rm out}$, ${\bar m}_i^{\rm in}$, and the inferred deterrence function ${\bar Q}(d)$.
+The accuracy of our methodology is determined by comparing these inferred quantities with the original variables, serving as our benchmark for success.

-We use the international trade network composed of 111 countries as a backbone structure for synthetic data.
-In detail, we randomly assign all mass variables $\{ \tilde{m}_{i}^{\rm out} , \tilde{m}_{i}^{\rm in} \}$ from the normal distribution $\mathcal{N}(1,0.2)$, and set the deterrence function as $\tilde{Q}(r) = e^{r/10000}$.
-The distance $r_{ij}$ between a node pair in units of km is defined by the geodesic distance, or measured along the great circle on the earth, between capitals of a given pair of countries.
-The flow $f_{ij}$ computed from Eq.~(\ref{eq:fij}) is then used as input ground truth information for our self-consistent formulation of the gravity model.
+We use synthetic data based on an international trade network spanning 94 countries as a backbone structure.
+In this simulation, mass variable $\tilde{m}_{i}^{\rm out}$ and $\tilde{m}_{i}^{\rm in}$ are allocated randomly following a normal distribution with a mean of 1 and a standard deviation of 0.2.
+The deterrence function is assigned as $\tilde{Q}(d) = e^{-d/10000}$, representing one of its typical forms from previous research.
+The distance $d_{ij}$ between a node pair is defined as the geodesic distance, in kilometers, between the reference locations of the two countries measured along a great circle on the earth.
+We assign each country's reference location from the Google Dataset Publishing Language\cite{location}.
+With these latent and real variables, we calculate the flows $f_{ij}$ according to Eq.~(\ref{eq:fij}), providing a benchmark for our model's performance.